carverdamien/SchedDisplay/README.md

 Some data are mandatory (x0,y0,x1,y1,c).

 The `c` field lists instructions on how to build categories of lines.
-For example, the following category draws small vertical lines when the frequency measured at a scheduling tick is between 1.2 and 1.7 GHz.
+For example, the following category draws small vertical lines when the frequency measured at a scheduling tick is between 1.2 and 1.7 GHz on a given CPU.
 ```
 {
         "label" : "[1.2, 1.7] GHz",